 The animal’s general behaviour

-Here it is noted how the animal behaves in the usual (home) and unusual environment (at the veterinary clinic).
-Abnormal behaviour in dogs and cats can be expressed, for instance, in disorientation, fearfulness or aggressiveness.
+Here it is noted how the cat behaves in the usual (home) and unusual environment (at the veterinary clinic).
+Abnormal behaviour in cats can be expressed, for instance, in disorientation, fearfulness or aggressiveness.

 Body posture, head-holding and gait

-The vet notes the animal’s head-holding and the line of its back.
-For assessing gait, the animal is shown to the vet in different forms of gait.
+The vet notes the dog's head-holding and the line of its back.
+For assessing gait, the dog is shown to the vet in different forms of gait.
 Uncoordinated movements (ataxia), complete or incomplete paralysis of individual muscle groups or lameness due to pain can appear as pathological changes of gait.

 The nerves that arise in the brain are known as cranial nerves.
 The optic nerve and olfactory nerve and those responsible for the sense of taste are examples of cranial nerves.
 There are twelve in total.
 Using special tests the vet examines the function of the individual nerves, each of which has a particular function in the body.
 The optic nerve is examined by the reaction of the pupils to light.

-Normal postural reflexes enable the animal to stay in correct position and coordinate its movements.
+Normal postural reflexes enable the cat to stay in correct position and coordinate its movements.
 Precisely coordinated interplay of brain, spinal cord, nerves and balance organ is essential.

 When the tendon that connects a muscle belly to bone is struck with a reflex hammer, the muscle tenses due to conduction of nerve impulses.
 The spinal reflexes are reflexes that are transmitted via synapses in the spinal cord.
 A reflex in itself is the body’s unconscious response to a triggering stimulus.
 If a reflex response is increased or diminished, the vet can narrow down the damaged region in the nervous system.

 Pain is of elementary importance for how the dog/cat feels and has a protective function as an early warning system to avoid harm.
-How painful a stimulus is for an animal cannot be judged with certainty as this is subjective.
-Only the animal’s defensive reaction to a painful stimulus is evaluated.
+How painful a stimulus is for a cat cannot be judged with certainty as this is subjective.
+Only the cat's defensive reaction to a painful stimulus is evaluated.